prs-eth/deeplab-lakeice-webcams/README.md

-# Lake-Ice monitoring of Alpine lakes using webcam Images and crowdsourced data.
+# Lake Ice Monitoring with Webcams and Crowd-Sourced Images

+This repo implements our paper:
+Prabha R., Tom M., Rothermel M., Baltsavias E., Leal-​Taixe L., Schindler K.: Lake Ice Monitoring with Webcams and Crowd-​Sourced Images, ISPRS Congress, Nice, France, 2020
+Please cite our paper if you use this code

 ## What this repo contains?
-1. Deeplab v3 plus tensorflow model adopted from official tensorflow repository with some changes.
+1. Deeplab v3+ tensorflow model adopted from official tensorflow repository with some changes.
   (a).
-Code for calculating Individual class IOU.
+Code for calculating Individual class IoU.
   (b).
 Code for checking confusion matrix on tensorboard.
   (c).
 Updated xception_65 model with extra skips from encoder to decoder.
 2. Using labelme tool to create data annotations and code for converting json annotations to color-indexed masks.
-3. Some data cleaning scripts (only valid for our lake-ice dataset).
+3. Some data cleaning scripts (only valid for our Photi-Lake-ice dataset).
 4. Jupyter Notebook for visualizing data distribution for 5 classes : background, water, ice, snow, clutter.
 5. Jupyter Notebook for inference using a saved tensorflow checkpoint.